VMBlakelock/bouquetnblooms/README.md

 The website owner would like users of the website to:
 -  Interact with the site.
 -  Enjoy the site.
--  Find the site easy to register to and purchase services.
+-  Find the site easy to register to and purchase a subscription.

 The website owner would like the website design to:
-- be clean and crisp with visuals that are minimal and of soft colours.
+- be clean and crisp with visuals that are minimal and of soft colours yet with a striking bold balance.
 - have professional images that creates an instant attraction to the site.
 - have whitespace to create flow.
 - be easy to navigate.